Quantum scale estimation: Concluding remarks: phases, locations and scales

 \section{Concluding remarks: phases, locations and scales}

-This work closes an important gap in quantum metrology.
-Namely, the vast majority of current efforts gravitate around the estimation of phase and location parameters \cite{rafal2015,demkowicz2020}, which use either periodic or square errors, but these do not necessarily apply when dealing with scale parameters \cite{rubio2020}.
-The framework of quantum scale estimation, on the other hand, allows for the most precise measurement of any scale parameter in a consistent manner, via the optimal strategy in Eqs.~\eqref{eq:opt-pom-final} and \eqref{eq:opt-est-final}.
-Moreover, the minimum in Eq.~\eqref{eq:quantum_minimum} enables the study of the fundamental limits to such precision, while the inequalities in Eq.~\eqref{eq:qse-inequality-form-final} give the means to assess how close to these limits can practical POMs get.
+This work has addressed an important gap in quantum metrology.
+Namely, current efforts gravitate around the estimation of phase and location parameters \cite{rafal2015,demkowicz2020}, using either periodic or square errors, but these are not appropriate when dealing with scale parameters \cite{rubio2020}.
+In contrast, the framework of quantum scale estimation allows for the most precise measurement of scale parameters---as defined in Sec.~\ref{sec:formulation}---in a consistent manner, by following the optimal strategy in Eqs.~\eqref{eq:opt-pom-final} and \eqref{eq:opt-est-final}.
+Moreover, the minimum in Eq.~\eqref{eq:quantum_minimum} enables the search of fundamental limits to this precision, while the inequalities in Eq.~\eqref{eq:qse-inequality-form-final} give the means to assess how close to these limits can practical POMs be.

+Since this framework has been formulated in a single-shot fashion, the next natural step is to consider multi-shot protocols and explore their asymptotic limits.
+Some results in this direction have been reported in Refs.~\cite{rubio2020,mehboudi2021} within the context of thermometry.
+In Ref.~\cite{rubio2020}, for example, the mean logarithmic error was shown to recover the quantum noise-to-signal ratio \cite{paris2009} in the limit of many measurement trials, establishing a connection with the classical Fisher information.
+One would thus expect a link between the new framework and the \emph{quantum} Fisher information to exist.
+On a related note, it would be interesting to explore the potential connection between scale estimation as formulated here and the minimax approach \cite{gorecki2022}.

-The most immediate use of these results is to bridge the gap between the Bayesian approach to quantum thermometry that is currently under development \cite{rubio2020,alves2021,jorgensen2021bayesian,mehboudi2021,boeyens2021noninformative} and the full power of quantum estimation theory \cite{helstrom1976,holevo2011,rafal2015, demkowicz2020}, for which the study of thermal states in Sec.~\ref{sec:example} provides a starting point.
-Nevertheless, quantum scale estimation is not restricted to this context.
-For example, it would be interesting to exploit it for the estimation of decay rates such as those associated with spontaneous photon emission \cite[Ch.~4]{2009barnett}.
-Furthermore, the multi-parameter extension in Sec.~\ref{sec:multi-parameter} may prove useful to enhance the simultaneous estimation of multiple kinetic parameters---key in the biosciences \cite{baaske2014, subramanian2020, subramanian2021}---when these are set to be measured using quantum states of light \cite{mpofu2021}.
+The most immediate use of the results in this work is to bridge the gap between the Bayesian approach to quantum thermometry currently under development \cite{rubio2020,alves2021,jorgensen2021bayesian,mehboudi2021,boeyens2021noninformative} and the full power of quantum estimation theory.
+To that purpose, the study of thermal states in Sec.~\ref{sec:thermo-example}, together with the discussion of invariance principles in Sec.~\ref{sec:invariance}, provides a starting point.
+This could help, for instance, to clarify the link between Bayesian thermometry and other approaches to temperature estimation \cite{2015jarzyna, 2016pasquale, 2017pasquale, kiilerich2018, razavian2019} that may rely on non-equilibrium states.